aryansingh39/AlgoSearch/README.md

 ## Acknowledgments

-AlgoSearch was developed for the AlgoZenith WebDev Hackathon.
-Special thanks to the organizers and fellow participants for the inspiration and support.
+Special thanks to everyone who supported the development and testing of AlgoSearch.

 Let's solve algorithms with ease using AlgoSearch!
 Happy hacking! 🌟